Tuesday, 4 October 2016

 Losi Filipo would have avoided prison because of his youth and previous good character but it was his connection to professional rugby that led to the unusual discharge without conviction.
 New Zealand justice is not usually so benign when it comes to dealing with young men of colour who commit crimes of violence.

 In Christchurch in 2007, a young Samoan man, Lipine Sila, drove a car away from a racially charged incident at a party and ran into a group of party goers crossing a road.
-He hit several of them, killing two 16 year old girls, Hannah Rossiter and Jane Young, and badly injuring several others.
+He hit several of them, killing two 16-year-old girls, Hannah Rossiter and Jane Young, and badly injured several others.
 He drove off and was arrested later at his home.

 The police did not accept his explanation that he had been frightened for his life and had panicked.
 They alleged there had been an 'element of intentionality' in his actions – i.e. that he had either driven into the crowd deliberately or he had not tried to avoid them.